gcgbarbosa/blog/content/_index.md

 title = "Hello World!"
 +++

-Hello!
-I’m George, a data scientist.
+Hello, welcome to my blog :)
 I write about AI, data science, and personal development.
-I also enjoy running,
-exploring new technologies, and dabbling a bit in evolutionary psychology.
+I also enjoy running, exploring new technologies, and a bit of evolutionary psychology.

 Speaking of `Evol.
 Psychol.`, never forget to [breathe](https://clearmind.gcgbarbosa.com).